Master of Arts in Teaching English to Speakers of Other Languages (TESOL) (On Campus)

 |Readings in TESOL|

-TESL 589 is required if thesis option is chosen.
-If the portfolio option is chosen, TESL 589 can be taken as an elective.
+TESL 589 is required if the thesis option is chosen; if the portfolio option is chosen, TESL 589 can be taken as an elective.

 Thesis or Portfolio

-Students may begin TESOL studies in either Fall I (September) or Spring I (February).
+Students may begin TESOL studies in either Fall I (end of August) or Spring I (January).

 The program is offered in a four-session format: Fall I, Fall II, Spring I, and Spring II.
-Full-time students typically enroll in two courses per session and can complete the entire program in approximately six sessions (one-and-a-half years).
+Full-time students typically enroll in two courses per 8-week session and can complete the entire program in approximately six sessions (one and a half years).
 Part-time students taking one course each term can complete the program in about three years.